Nigel Bates: 1992–1998

-Nigel attended school with Phil (Steve McFadden) and Grant Mitchell (Ross Kemp), and starts frequenting the Mitchells' home in Walford, before finally moving there himself following the death of his mother.
-He lodges with Dot Cotton (June Brown) and is known in the community for his extravagant shirts and ties, and his mop of shaggy curly hair.
-Dot comes to think of Nigel as the son she never had because he is the complete opposite of her own son, Nick Cotton (John Altman).
+Nigel Bates attended school with the Mitchell Brothers Phil (Steve McFadden) and Grant (Ross Kemp), becoming their closest friend as time went on; soon enough Nigel began frequenting the Mitchells' home in Walford, before finally moving there himself following the death of his mother.
+He lodges with local resident Dot Cotton (June Brown) and is known in the community for his extravagant shirts and ties, and his mop of shaggy curly hair.
+Dot comes to think of Nigel as the son she never had because he is the complete opposite of her own son, Nick (John Altman).
 This causes trouble between Nigel and Nick when Nick bullies Nigel, jealous of Dot's friendship with him.

+As time goes on, Nigel's friendship with the Mitchell Brothers remains so strong that he often tries to play peacemaking between Phil and Grant whenever the two siblings fall out with each other.
+This is most prominent in October 1994 on the night Nigel and the others are celebrating Phil's engagement with café owner Kathy Beale (Gillian Taylforth), but instead Grant ruins it by playing a tape in public that reveals his wife Sharon Mitchell (Letitia Dean) had an affair with Phil for over two years.
+Grant later attacks Phil and hospitalises him in a fit of grief and rage, but Nigel eventually manages to help the Mitchell Brothers reconcile with each other.